 Information and Advocacy Center

 Despite more than 70 years of guide dog partnerships and more than 25 years of hearing dog and service dog partnerships, many disabled people continue to report challenges to their access rights.
 A number of potential confrontations have been avoided and conflicts resolved through the intervention of the IAADP.
 It is a resource available for advice and peer support.

 This organization also functions as a busy information and referral resource for the general public, the disabled community, state and federal officials, trainers, new providers, rehabilitation counselors, parents and assistance dog partners throughout North America.
-Help may be obtained by contacting the IAADP Information & Advocacy Center at (586) 826-3938 or by mail, as well as through the new web site Help-line.
+Help may be obtained by contacting the IAADP Information & Advocacy Center by email, phone, or snail mail.
+See IAADPs CONTACT PAGE for details.

 Partners Support SystemIn cooperation with the American Kennel Club and Bayer, IAADP has put together a comprehensive Assistance Dog "Emergency Recovery" Protection system.The goal is to try to ensure that if the team becomes separated, the dog will be well cared for and reunited with the human partner or should the partner become incapacitated, the dog will reach his/her designated Emergency Care giver.
 With funding from Bayer Animal Health, IAADP now provides this "kit" free of charge to facilitate that goal.
 It is coordinated with the AKC's offer of free enrollment for assistance dogs in the AKC Companion Animal Recovery program, a national database with a 24 hr.
 800 number.
 The AKC official enrollment form must be obtained from the IAADP or an assistance dog program on the IAADP List.
 The dog's tattoo number and/or microchip number plus special instructions from the assistance dog partner listed in the AKC computer makes it possible to quickly reunite the team.